-$$y = f(x) + c$$ , $y = f(x + c)$ , $y = -f(x)$ , $y = cf(x)$
+$$y = f(x) + c$$ , $y = f(x+c)$, $y = -f(x)$, $y = cf(x)$

-- -apply the above transformations to any given graph or function. - -sketch the graph of simple piece-wise defined functions. - -sketch the graph of any quadratic function and be able to determine all intercepts and the vertex using the quadratic formula and/or completing the square. - -determine the equation of a quadratic from its graphical properties. - -solve maximum-minimum 'word problems' involving a quadratic function. - -add, subtract, multiply and divide functions and be able to determine the domains of the resulting functions. - -determine the composite of several functions and its domain. - -determine the inverse of a given one-to-one function and the domain and range of the inverse function. - -prove that a given function is the inverse of another given function. - -sketch the graph of the inverse of a given one-to-one function when the inverse functional rule cannot be determined.
+- -apply the above transformations to any given graph or function. - -sketch the graph of simple piece-wise defined functions. - -sketch the graph of any quadratic function and be able to determine all intercepts and the vertex using the quadratic formula and/or completing the square. - -determine the equation of a quadratic from its graphical properties. - -solve maximum-minimum 'word problems' involving a quadratic function. - -add, subtract, multiply and divide functions and be able to determine the domains of the resulting functions. - -determine the composite of several functions and its domain. - -determine the inverse of a given one-to-one function and the domain and range of the inverse function. - -prove that a given function is the inverse of another given function. - -sketch the graph of the inverse of a given one-to-one function when the inverse functional rule cannot be determined. - -understand the polar coordinate system and be able to graph a function written in polar coordinates. (optional) - -sketch the graph of a plane curve given by a set of parametric equations. (optional) - -find parametric equations of basic plane curves. (optional)

-------POLYNOMIAL AND RATIONAL FUNCTIONS------POLYNOMIAL AND RATIONAL FUNCTIONS------
+-----POLYNOMIAL AND RATIONAL FUNCTIONS-----

-- -find the quotient and remainder when a polynomial is divided by a second polynomial. - -use the remainder theorem. - -use the factor theorem to find the real roots of polynomial equations and the real zeros of polynomial functions. - -determine the multiplicity of zeros. - -use the rational root test to determine all possible rational roots.
+- -find the quotient and remainder when a polynomial is divided by a second polynomial. - -use the remainder theorem.

-- -factor and graph any polynomial of degree $\bf n$ provided that the polynomial has at least $\bf n$ -2 rational roots - -obtain the functional rule for a polynomial when given certain information about the roots and a value that satisfies the function and graph the function. - -sketch the graph of proper and improper rational functions that have a most one horizontal asymptote or an oblique asymptote. - -solve 'word problems' that involve polynomial or rational functions.
+- -use the factor theorem to find the real roots of polynomial equations and the real zeros of polynomial functions. - -determine the multiplicity of zeros. - -use the rational root test to determine all possible rational roots. - -factor and graph any polynomial of degree $\bf n$ provided that the polynomial has at least $\bf n-2$ rational roots. - -obtain the functional rule for a polynomial when given certain information about the roots and a value that satisfies the function and graph the function. - -sketch the graph of proper and improper rational functions that have a most one horizontal asymptote or an oblique asymptote. - -solve 'word problems' that involve polynomial or rational functions.